-Historically, the grading system that Magic uses today comes from the grading of baseball cards.
+Historically the grading system that Magic uses today comes from the grading of baseball cards.
 The Inquest Gamer magazine adopted the Baseball cards grading system for Magic cards as early as 1995.
 Early on the accepted grades were Mint, Near Mint, Excellent, Very Good, Good, Fair, and Poor.
-Over time, Magic's grading system has evolved to reflect the needs of Magic players.
-Eventually, the large range of grades at the lower end were replaced with a smaller number of grades.
-In the most extreme case, the six grades from Excellent to Fair were condensed into only two grades--- Slightly Played and Played.
+Over time Magic's grading system has evolved to reflect the needs of Magic players.
+Over time especially at the lower end the large range of grades was replaced with a smaller number of grades.
+In the most extreme cases the six grades from Excellent to Fair were condensed into the grades Slightly Played and Played.

 Generally the use of Played, Slightly Played, and Heavily Played is uncommon in Europe, but has become the standard way of describing cards in the USA.
-In Europe the grading system is still largely reminiscent of the PSA grading system for baseball cards, but the names have changed a bit.
-Fair and Very Good are grades that are used rarely these days.
-The MKM grading system attempts to represent the way cards are normally graded in Europe, and uses Mint, Near Mint, Excellent, Good, Light Played, Played, and Poor.
+In Europe the grading system is still largely a remainder of the PSA grading system for baseball cards, however the names have changed a bit.
+Fair and Very Good are grades that are used just very rarely these days.
+The Cardmarket grading system tries to image the way cards are usually graded in Europe, and uses Mint, Near Mint, Excellent, Good, Light Played, Played, and Poor.

-As "a picture is worth a thousand words", we decided to provide some sample pictures that can help you identify the right condition for your card.
+As "a picture is worth a thousand words", we provide also some sample pictures that can help you identify the right condition for your card.

 In most cases it doesn't make sense to grade a card as Mint.
-For in print cards, the value of a Mint card is just about the same as that of a Near Mint card, but the grading standards are way higher.
-On the other hand, really old cards (1993-94) may command a high premium if they are in actual Mint condition.
-Thus, 'Mint' is mainly a grading for cards where there is a high collectors' interest.
-For cards that are sold mostly for playing purpose, a Near Mint grading will usually be fine.
+For in print cards the value of a Mint card is just about the same as that of a Near Mint card, but the grading standards are way higher.
+On the other hand really old cards (1993-94) may command a high premium if they are in actual Mint condition.
+Thus 'Mint' is mainly a grading for cards where there is a high collectors' interest.
+For cards that are sold mostly for playing purpose a Near Mint grading will usually do.

 A Near Mint card looks like it has never been played without sleeves.
 Small allowances can be made, but the card generally shows no wear.